 Identifying and Eliminating Breeding Sites

-The safest, most cost-effective way to control mosquitoes is to eliminate breeding sites.
-City and FCPH staff work to identify and eliminate breeding sites, using a variety of tools.
-Adult surveillance is conducted by trapping adult mosquitoes using light, gravid or sentinel traps at various locations.
+The safest, most cost-effective way to control mosquitoes is to eliminate breeding sites, and City and FCPH staff use a variety of tools to accomplish this goal.
 You can help in this process by contacting FCPH if you know of low-lying areas that collect stagnant water.

 Determining the Need to Use Adulticide

-Beginning in 2019, FCPH uses Merus 3.0, a natural botanical pyrethrin derived from chrysanthemum flowers.
+FCPH uses Merus 3.0, a natural botanical pyrethrin derived from chrysanthemum flowers.
 Merus 3.0 is listed with the Organic Materials Review Institute and can be applied in and around organic gardens.
-FCPH uses ultra-low-volume spray machines that are calibrated to apply extremely small amounts of pesticide over large areas, lethal to mosquitoes but will not adversely affect other insects.
+FCPH uses ultra-low-volume spray machines that are calibrated to apply extremely small amounts of pesticide over large areas, which is lethal to mosquitoes but will not adversely affect other insects.

 Do Not Spray